 It has been found that the inclusion of any type of legume in the diet helps prevent heart disease.
 Proteins, phytates and fiber in this group of foods help lower cholesterol and protect the body against cardiovascular disease.

 When eaten properly, legumes are a very suitable food.
 No other food contains such a high percentage of protein with as little fat.
 At the same time, they provide lots of fiber and plenty of vitamins and minerals.
 They are also a food with a very cheap price.

 For its high content of carbohydrates, they are especially suitable for persons performing heavy physical activity.
-Still, they must be properly prepared (see “How to cook legumes ” in the listing above).
+Still, they must be properly prepared (see “How to cook legumes ” in the listing below).
 They must also be eaten moderately.
 For the same reason, obese people and persons performing sedentary work MUST take them in controlled amounts.

 Contraindications and toxicity of legumes